 How Yoga and Meditation can help you to overcome Insomnia

-To overcome insomnia and feelings of axiety, we recommend to practise yoga and meditation daily.
+To overcome insomnia and feelings of anxiety, we recommend practicing yoga and meditation daily.

-It is scientifically proven that regular meditation practises in combination with yoga can reduce insomnia drastically.
+It is scientifically proven that regular meditation practices in combination with yoga can reduce insomnia drastically.

 Ideally, you should start with 5 minutes of sitting silently.
 Do not move your body.
 Just observe your thought and keep your eyes closed.
-This might be very challenging at first, but after a regular practise, you will increase your patience and find it easier.
+This might be very challenging at first, but after regular practice, you will increase your patience and find it easier.